-Implementation Target Date: 30th September 2019
+Implementation Target Date: 30th September 2019 revised target date March 2020

 Person Responsible: Alice Davis - Payroll Services Manager

 Initial Management Response: The new payroll system was not fully implemented until December 2018.

 The Internal Audit review took place in January 2019.
 During the implementation period resources were focussed on the implementation.
 The performance indicators on advances and overpayments are now up to date.